sophiemachin/cuplc_site/_pages/home.md

 layout: splash
 permalink: /
 date: 2022-02-28
-excerpt: "CUPLC's goals are two fold.
+excerpt: "CUPLC exists for two reasons.
 We firstly seek to be a community of people sharing a love of lifting.
 Our members comprise experienced international powerlifters holding national records to novice lifters just starting out.
-Secondly, we encourage and facilitate members competing wherever possible, including against Oxford at our annual Varsity match."
+We also seek to encourage and facilitate members competing in the sport of powerlifting wherever possible, including against Oxford at our annual Varsity match."

 header:
   show_overlay_excerpt: true